Ashburn, Virginia: Geography

-According to the 2010 United States Census, the Ashburn CDP has a total area of 15.55 sqmi, of which 15.30 sqmi are land and 0.25 sqmi are water.
+According to the 2020 United States census, the Ashburn CDP has a total area of 15.55 sqmi, of which 15.30 sqmi are land and 0.25 sqmi are water.
 The area is drained by Broad Run, which flows northward through the eastern part of the CDP toward the Potomac River.

 Subdivisions

 The Ashburn CDP consists of many major and minor subdivisions such as Ashbrook, Ashburn Farm, Ashburn Village, the Courts and Ridges at Ashburn, and the Village of Waxpool.

 Demographics

+Ashburn was first listed as a census designated place in the 2010 U.S. census.

 The United States Census Bureau defines Ashburn as a census-designated place (CDP).
 As of the 2010 census, the CDP had a population of 43,511 residents, while the larger ZIP Code Tabulation Area (ZCTA) for Ashburn's 20147 ZIP code contained 54,086 people.

 Many of its residents commute into Washington, D.C. and the surrounding suburbs such as Tysons Corner and Reston to their places of employment.
 The median household income as of 2009 was $100,719.
 Median age in Ashburn is 31.6.
 Ashburn's population is made up of 49% males and 51% females.

 The racial makeup of the CDP was 67.1% White (59.1% non-Hispanic White), 8.2% Black or African American, 0.2% Native American, 17.1% Asian, 0.0% Pacific Islander, and 5.4% from two or more races.
 Hispanic or Latino people of any race made up 11.8% of the population.
 The total number of households accounted for in Ashburn was 22,555.
 The median household size is 2.9 persons.
 98% percent of Ashburn residents have a high school degree.
 Some 42 percent of Ashburn's population holds a four-year bachelor's degree; 18 percent holds graduate degrees.

-Homeowners formed 80 percent of the population, renters made up 13% of the population, and 7% of housing units were listed as vacancies.
+Homeowners formed 80% of the population, renters made up 13% of the population, and 7% of housing units were listed as vacancies.
 The median age of housing was 5.0 years.
-The median housing value is at $345,000.
+The median housing value is at $630,000.